Apurwa-Sinha/letter/README.md

 INRODUCTION

-This is a letter writing app that allows users to create custom letters by filling in blanks with their own information.
+This is a letter writing app that allows users to create custom letters by filling in blanks with their information.
 The app prompts the user for input and generates a letter based on the user's response

 IMPROVEMENTS REQUIRED